 The incentive for earnings repatriation is greater for a firm on the AMT.
-The reduction in current tax payments is 14 cents larger relative to the situation of a firm facing only the regular tax.
-Current tax payments decline for any $T^ > .20$ .
-The additional 14 cents saving today comes at a cost of a 14 cent reduction in the AMT credit that could be claimed at a later date.
+The reduction in current tax payments is 14 cents larger than for a firm facing only the regular tax.
+Current tax payments decline for any $T^ > 0.20$.
+The additional 14-cent savings today comes at a cost of a 14-cent reduction in the AMT credit that could be claimed at a later date.

-The first two rows of Table 4 summarize the tax cost of earnings repatriations for firms in an excess limit position for regular tax purposes.
+The first two rows of table 6.4 summarize the tax cost of earnings repatriations for firms in an excess limit position for regular tax purposes.

-C. Different Regular and AMT Credit Positions
+6.4.3 Different Regular and AMT Credit Positions

-The incentive to repatriate earnings while in excess limit position could potentially lead to a situation where a firm is in excess limit position for regular tax purposes, but is in excess credit position on the AMT due to either the conventional limitation or the 90 percent limitation on foreign tax credits.
-As explained below, it is also possible for the firm to be in excess credit position for regular tax purposes but excess limit for the AMT.
+The incentive to repatriate earnings while in an excess limit position could lead to a situation in which a firm is in an excess limit position for regular tax purposes, but is in an excess credit position on the AMT due to either the conventional limitation or the 90 percent limitation on foreign tax credits.
+As explained below, it is also possible for the firm to be in excess credit for regular tax purposes but excess limit for the AMT.

 First, we consider the case of a firm that is in an excess limit position for regular tax purposes, but is in excess credit under the AMT due to the conventional limit.
-Such a firm lowers its regular tax liability by $T^ - .34$ from an additional dollar of earnings, but its tentative minimum tax liability is unchanged.
-Since AMT is the difference between tentative minimum tax and regular tax, AMT rises by $T^ - .34$ , leaving total current tax liability--the sum of regular tax and AMT--unchanged.
-The additional AMT results in AMT credits of $T^ - .34$ .
+Such a firm lowers its regular tax liability by $T^ - 0.34$ from an additional dollar of earnings, but its tentative minimum tax liability is unchanged.
+Since AMT is the difference between tentative minimum tax and regular tax, AMT rises by $T^ - 0.34$, leaving total current tax liability-the sum of regular tax and AMT-unchanged.
+The additional AMT results in AMT credits of $T^ - 0.34$.
 A firm in this position faces no current cost for earnings repatriations.
 Foreign tax credits limited under the AMT may be carried to another year.
-The only cost of earnings repatriation is if the firm anticipates prolonged AMT status and expects to be in AMT excess credit position in these years.
-In this instance, if $T^ > .20$ , the AMT foreign tax credit carryforwards might expire unused, and the firm might have been better off deferring these earnings until it could make use of the AMT foreign tax credits.
-(If $T^ < .20$ , the AMT firm benefits from using up AMT foreign tax credits that would otherwise have expired unused.)
+The only cost of earnings repatriation is if the firm anticipates prolonged AMT status and expects to be in an AMT excess credit position in these years.
+In this instance, if $T^ > 0.20$, the AMT foreign tax credit carryforwards might expire unused, and the firm might have been better off deferring these earnings until it could make use of the AMT foreign tax credits.
+(If $T^ < 0.20$, the AMT firm benefits from using up AMT foreign tax credits that would otherwise have expired unused.)